-Gold 1 OZ (XAU=X) Still In An Uptrend
+Gold 1 OZ (XAU=X) Still in an Uptrend

 Commodity Channel Index (CCI)

 The CCI shows overbought (above 100) and oversold (below -100) areas.
-The current value of the CCI is 78.
+The current value of the CCI is 73.
 This is not a topping or bottoming area.
-The last signal was a buy 13 period(s) ago.
+The last signal was a sell 0 period(s) ago.

 MACD